zzazzcdts/stash-zabbix-integration/README.md

 | stash.statistics[withoutid] | The number of scenes present in the Stash database without a Stash ID set.  |
 | stash.statistics[organized] | The number of scenes present in the Stash database that are marked as 'organized'.  |
 | stash.statistics[unorganized] | The number of scenes present in the Stash database that are not marked as 'organized'.  |

+More information on how to add an item can be found here: https://www.zabbix.com/documentation/current/en/manual/config/items/item